benhj/jasl/README.md

 ------

 Arrays are a fairly new and experimental feature and aren't yet fully supported.
-Only integer and real types are currently supported.
-To create some arrays, you do
+Only integer and real types are currently available.

+To create some arrays, you do something like:

 <pre>